WGLab/dragonstar2019/day5_RNAseq/README.md

 ## 1. Preparation of directories and data files.

+If you are using RStudio in Windows, then the steps below are not relevant.
+If you are using the cloud server, then follow the steps to create directory and activate conda environment.

 1.1 `mkdir -p project/RNA-seq-tutorial` and `cd project/RNA-seq-tutorial` to create tutorial directory.

 1.2 `ln -s /shared/data/RNA-seq-tutorial-data data` to link the data of gene counts for further analysis.